Hōjō Tokimune: Defiance of Mongols

 The Mongols had sent a threatening letter and emissaries to Japan in January 1268, and after discussion, Tokimune decided to have the emissaries sent back with no answer.
 The Mongols sent more emissaries time and time again: on 7 March 1269, on 17 September 1269, in September 1271 and in May 1272.
 But Tokimune had the emissaries of Kublai Khan driven away, without even permission to land each time.
 Soon after came the first invasion in 1274.
 But even after the failed invasion, five emissaries were sent in September 1275 to Kyūshū, and refused to leave without reply.
 Tokimune responded by having them brought to Kamakura and then beheading them.
 The graves of the five executed Mongol emissaries exist to this day in Kamakura at Tatsunokuchi.
 Then again on 29 July 1279, five more emissaries were sent, and again beheaded, this time in Hakata.
 Expecting an invasion, on 21 February 1280, the Imperial Court ordered all temples and shrines to pray for victory over the Mongol Empire.
 Kublai Khan gathered up troops for another invasion in 1281, which again was a failure, due in part to a typhoon.

-Japan was saved, never to be threatened again by an invasion until the end of the Second World War.